Men’s sunglasses: Which are best for your face shape?

 The oblong face is about twice as long as it is wide.
-Think Ben Affleck, Bruce Dern, Clint Eastwood.
+Think Ben Affleck, Bruce Dern and Clint Eastwood.

-The best sunglasses for this facial type are ones that divide and balance that long, narrow plane.
+The best sunglasses for this face shape are ones that divide and balance that long, narrow plane.

-As with the classic oval, oblongs can get away with oversize sunglasses.
-But there are a few styles you might want to pass up.
-Avoid anything that makes your face look longer than it is: extremely narrow or small round lens, teardrop frames that draw the eye downward.
+As with the classic oval, oblongs can get away with oversized sunglasses.
+But there are a few styles you might want to pass on: Avoid anything that makes your face look longer than it is, including extremely narrow or small round lenses and teardrop frames that draw the eye downward.